David N. Hunter, Sr., AICP, Executive Director

 The Berks County Planning Commission serves as the area-wide planning organization for Berks County.
 The Commission provides a regional blueprint for land use, transportation and community facilities.
 It assists local units of government with development and preservation activities and provides guidance to the Berks County Board of Commissioners and other departments of county government.
 The Commission and its professional staff also serve as community advisors for modern planning practices and advocates for sound regional growth management.
 Finally, since the Commission is involved with a range of activities with a number of partners, it plays a very important coordinating role in community development issues and projects.

-The Berks County Planning Commission is currently seeking two work study positions for the summer of 2018.
-This program is designed for a planning/GIS related student.
-For more information, click on the heading of this announcement.
+Looking for an opportunity to gain knowledge and experience in the planning field?
+The Berks County Planning Commission is currently seeking to fill two work study positions for the summer of 2020.
+This work study program is designed for a planning/GIS related student.
+The positions are open until filled.
+Review of applicants will begin Tuesday, February 18, 2020.
+To learn more about the program, click on the heading above.Draft Berks County Comprehensive Plan 2030 Update

 Berks County Source Water Protection Program